Manual for Teaching Assistants

 The four-year teaching apprenticeship is an integral part of academic training in the Religion Department.
 For all PhD students, Teaching Assistantships begin in the second year and continue until four years have been completed.
 Exceptions to this general rule are those students who win external financial awards, such as the Foreign Language and Studies Fellowship or the Javits Fellowship, which exempt students from teaching responsibilities.
 However, this does not supersede the GSAS policy that doctoral students must teach a minimum of two semesters before receiving their MPhil.
 Please also note that students cannot fulfill the two-semester requirement by teaching two courses in the same semester.

-At least once during the three year apprenticeship, every student will be assigned to a course outside their specialization.
+During the four-year apprenticeship, every student will be assigned to courses outside their specialization.
 Since our graduate programs are designed to produce specialists in selected fields, Teaching Assistant responsibilities provide important opportunities for students to develop insight into the study of religion from a comparative perspective.
-Having knowledge of traditions, ritual systems, or doctrines outside one's own specialization will be a powerful intellectual tool for students in developing their academic career.
+Having knowledge of traditions, ritual systems, or doctrines outside one's own specialization will be a powerful intellectual tool for students in developing their academic careers.

 For those students who seek to develop their teaching skills further, preceptorships in Columbia College's Core Curriculum and teaching an independent course are also possibilities after the apprenticeship is completed.
 Students may find information about additional teaching opportunities on the Graduate School of Arts and Sciences website.

 Generally, Teaching Assistants are responsible for attending classes and taking notes, doing the readings with the class, and grading exams and papers.
-More specifically, the responsibilities of Teaching Assistants vary depending on the size of the class, type of class, and expectations of the professor teaching the class.
+The specific responsibilities of Teaching Assistants vary depending on the size of the class, type of class, and expectations of the professor teaching the class.
 Faculty may also expect Teaching Assistants to perform practical tasks, such as ordering books and photocopying.
 Faculty cannot ask Teaching Assistants to conduct research for them.

 Both Teaching Assistants and instructors are encouraged to review the Teaching Roles and Responsibilities document prior to starting each term.